-Dan works regularly with start-ups and midsize companies, advising them on all aspects of IP strategy and portfolio development both in the United States and abroad.
+Dan works regularly with startups, mid-size and multi-national companies, non-profit organizations and investors, advising them on all aspects of IP strategy and portfolio development both in the United States and abroad.
 Dan works with clients on many IP issues beyond patent prosecution including due diligence, trade secrets, licensing, freedom-to-operate, and litigation.

 Dan was the recipient of the U.S. National Science Foundation and National Defense Science and Engineering Graduate Fellowships, and the Atwater Kent prize for distinction in his master’s thesis research.
 He was also awarded a distinction in teaching for his contributions to engineering statistics at Harvard University and a Penn-Merck scholarship for teaching in inner city Philadelphia schools.
 He is a member of Eta Kappa Nu and Tau Beta Pi.